dragarth-7/knotx-aggregator/README.md

 The `-r` option points to the directory where all Knot.x repositories were cloned (which is `$KNOTX`).
 Check `-h` option for help.

-The `build-stack.sh` command deploys the [Knot.x BOM file](https://github.com/Knotx/knotx-dependencies)
+The `build-stack.sh` command deploys all Knot.x artifacts to the local Maven repository.
-(Bill Of Materials) to the local Maven repository first.
-The BOM file specifies external dependencies, such as used Vert.x version etc. Then all modules are rebuilt.
-After the execution, please refresh your IDE.

 ### Build Docker Image
 To build [Knot.x Base Docker image](https://github.com/Knotx/knotx-docker) run `build-stack.sh` with `-i` (image) flag.